Ghajini (2008 film): Plot

-Air Voice is granted a license that gives the company exclusive rights to route calls from India to the UK.
-A feat that comes with a prerequisite trip to the UK for ten days.
-As Sanjay is celebrating this good news, Kalpana calls him to tell him the good news that she had won a brand new flat in a lucky draw organized by Air Voice (in reality, it was Shroff's idea to hand over the flat to her).
-Kalpana asks Sanjay to meet her at her new apartment.
-When he arrives, Kalpana brings a cement pad and has them imprint their foot impressions on it to store it as a memoir of their first step in her new apartment.
-Still keeping up his facade, Sanjay lies to Kalpana that he has to urgently go to his village to see his ailing mother, and sell a piece of inherited land on his name in the village for her medical treatment.
-Kalpana is saddened by this sudden revelation and asks him to come back earlier if possible as she did not have a good feeling about it.
-Moments before he departs for the UK, Kalpana calls him late at night, and gives him 135,000 Rupees for his mother's treatment after selling the car she wanted so much in order to prevent him from losing his family land.
-This grand, unexpected display of thoughtfulness and considerate altruism leaves Sanjay shocked and sober, cementing his love, conviction and commitment to Kalpana.
-That is the point where the second diary ended.
+To celebrate "winning" the apartment, Kalpana imprints her and Sanjay's foot impressions on a cement pad to store it as a memoir of their first step in her new apartment.
+Still keeping up his facade, Sanjay lies to Kalpana that he has to urgently go to his village to see his ailing mother; he actually has to go on a business trip to UK for ten days.
+Moments before he departs for the UK, Kalpana calls him late at night, and gives him money for his mother's treatment, having sold the car she wanted so much.
+This grand, unexpected display of thoughtfulness and considerate altruism leaves Sanjay shocked and sober, cementing his love for Kalpana.
+The second diary ends at this point.
 Perplexed, Sunita sets out with her friend to find the remaining pieces of Sanjay and Kalpana's story.

 After some research, Sunita eventually learns that Kalpana travelled to Goa by train for an ad shoot.
-In the train, she stumbled across and freed a group of girls from a sex and organ trafficking ring organized by a ruthless thug known as Ghajini Dharmatma.
+In the train, with the help of some soldiers, she stumbled across and freed a group of girls from a sex and organ trafficking ring organized by ruthless thug Ghajini Dharmatma.
 The story of the rescue of the girls makes the news and triggers a nationwide hunt by the police who start to dismantle the operations.
 On the train ride back to Mumbai with the girls, Sanjay calls her to check up on her and she tells him about the experience.
-Relieved that she is fine, he admits that he admires her kind heartedness and true altruism.
+Relieved that she is fine, he admits that he admires her kindness and bravery.
 He lightly alludes to his secret without giving anything away but promises to reveal more when he comes back.